goatcorp/FFXIVQuickLauncher/README.md

 ## Disclaimer
 As with all of my stuff, this is technically not in line with Square Enix TOS - I've tried to make it as undetectable as possible and no one, as far as I know, has gotten into trouble for using this - but it always could be a possibility.
-Sentry is used for error tracking, all personal data like usernames or passwords is stripped and will never be stored.

 ##### Final Fantasy XIV © 2010-2020 SQUARE ENIX CO., LTD. All Rights Reserved.
 We are not affiliated with SQUARE ENIX CO., LTD. in any way.